Homes for Ukraine: Future accommodation options

 Information for Guests

 Your current host or any other landlord may offer you the option to stay with them as a ‘lodger’.
 This means that you will pay them directly to ‘rent’ the room or space in their home.
-This will be cheaper than the cost of renting privately.
+This may be cheaper than the cost of renting privately.

-Landlord and lodger will sign a private lodger agreement and the host will not receive ‘Thank You’ payments as a host under the Homes for Ukraine scheme.
-What help guests can expect from the council:
+Landlords and lodgers will need to sign a private lodger agreement and the host will not receive ‘Thank You’ payments as a host under the Homes for Ukraine scheme or Ukraine Permission Extension scheme.

 In the table below you can find the differences between Hosting and Lodging arrangements:

-Type of arrangement/ contract Home for Ukraine scheme only Contract on private base (between guest and host)
+Type of arrangement/ contract | Home for Ukraine scheme or Ukraine Permission Extension Scheme (transferred from the Homes for Ukraine scheme) only | Contract on private basis (between guest and host) |

-Finances Guests will not need to pay towards accommodation Guests will pay rent and bills, but usually less than the private rented sector.
-There is the option to claim Universal Credit towards rent.
+Finances | Guests will not need to pay towards accommodation | Guests will pay rent and bills, but this may be less than the private rented sector.
+There is the option, if eligible, to claim Universal Credit towards rent. |

-Kingston Council will continue to support your integration in Kingston whilst living as a lodger (for example supporting you with English learning, employment, school places etc - you can continue to request support with our team through requesting help via email: ukraine@kingston.gov.uk
+Kingston Council will continue to support your integration in Kingston whilst living as a lodger (for example supporting you with English learning, employment, school places etc - you can continue to request support with our team through requesting help via email: ukraine@kingston.gov.uk).

 Information for hosts/landlords

-Become a host Become a landlord (with a lodger)
+Becoming a host | Becoming a landlord (with a lodger) | |

-Type of arrangement/ contract Home for Ukraine scheme only Contract on private base (between guest and host)
+Type of arrangement/ contract | Homes for Ukraine scheme and Ukraine Permission Extension scheme (transferred from the Homes for Ukraine scheme) only | Contract on private basis (between guest and host) |

-Payments from the guest’s salary or/+ Universal credit
+Payments from the guest’s salary or/+ Universal credit Landlords decide how much rent to charge. |

-Time Hosting for 6 months or longer, can be until the end of guest’s Homes for Ukraine visa (36 or 18 months) Decide length of short term contract and notice period and agree in lodging agreement
+Time | Hosting for 6 months or longer, can be until the end of guest’s Homes for Ukraine visa or Ukraine Permission Extension isa (if transferred from the Homes for Ukraine visa) | Decide length of short term contract and notice period and agree in lodging agreement |

-Bills Host can’t take any payments for the rent but can ask the guest to contribute towards the bills if required Cost agreed in Lodging agreement can cover bills expenses
+Bills | Host can’t take any payments for the rent but can ask the guest to contribute towards the bills if required | Cost agreed in Lodging agreement can cover bills expenses |

 Tell us if you are changing to a lodging arrangement.
 Or if you are interested in offering space to a lodger from Ukraine, please email us: ukraine@kingston.gov.uk